uptimeDBA/cockroach-vb-cluster/cockroach-vb-cluster/cockroach-vb-cluster_virtualbox.md

 1. Download and install the latest version of [VirtualBox](https://www.virtualbox.org/manual/ch06.html) onto your host machine.
 Accept all the default choices during install.
 This guide was created and tested using version 5.0.14 but should work with newer versions.

-2. The VirtualBox Extension Pack that is optionally installed on the host machine is not required for this guide but you can install it if you want to.
+2. Download and install The VirtualBox Extension Pack that matches the version of VirtualBox.
+This is required to provide USB functionality if your host machine uses a USB mouse or keyboard.

 The VirtualBox Guest Additions that are optionally install on the guest machines are required but their downloading and installation is handled by Vagrant.

 ## Configure VirtualBox
 <span class="label label-info">Windows</span><span class="label label-success">Mac</span><span class="label label-warning">Linux</span>

 VirtualBox doesn’t require much configuration for the setup in this guide.
 The only consideration is the virtual networking requirements for the cluster.

-### Network

 Each VirtualBox machine requires two network interfaces configured.